Weeb-Devs/Laffey/README.md

 All required OS and other for lavalink server available [here](https://github.com/Frederikam/Lavalink#requirements)

 ### Server for the bot to run
-- nodejs v12.x.x or higher
+- nodejs v14.x.x or higher `because we're using ? method`
 - discordjs v12.x.x or higher

 ### Data